course-kit/guides/getting-started.md

 The site architecture is as follows:

-- A [home page](https://coursekit-nuxt-demo.netlify.app/), which show a summary of all of the available courses.
+- A [home page](https://coursekit-nuxt-demo.netlify.app/), which shows a summary of all of the available courses.
 - A dynamic [course page](https://coursekit-nuxt-demo.netlify.app/courses/1), which shows details of a course.
 - A dynamic [lesson page](https://coursekit-nuxt-demo.netlify.app/courses/1/lessons/1), which shows content of a lesson (including video).